cartesian-theatrics/bag-reader-java/README.md

+# This Fork

+Adds support for reading multiple topics simultaneously via. `forMessagesOnTopics`. `process` method of MessageHandler also now takes only a `BagMessage` instance, which includes topic, msg, and timestamp (similar to the Python api).

 # Java Bag Reader   [![Build Status](https://travis-ci.org/swri-robotics/bag-reader-java.svg?branch=master)](https://travis-ci.org/swri-robotics/bag-reader-java)

 This is a Java library intended for reading information from and deserializing [ROS Bag Files](http://wiki.ros.org/Bags).